Josephjohn1994/Magento-Cypress-Cucumber/README.md

 Reporting
 Once tests are executed, you can view the detailed reports and logs in the Cypress Dashboard or output files (depending on the configuration).

-Troubleshooting
-If you face any issues while running the tests:

-Check your Magento environment: Ensure the Magento 2 site is accessible and all services are running.
-Review the Cypress console: Errors or issues will be logged in the Cypress test runner console.
-Check feature and step definitions: Ensure your .feature files and step definitions are correctly implemented.